-Elizabeth Ducie trained as a scientist and worked in the international pharmaceutical industry for nearly thirty years before deciding she wanted to make a complete change of direction.
-She gave up the day job, began studying the craft of creative writing, and has now writes fiction and creative non-fiction more or less full-time.
+Elizabeth Ducie trained as a scientist and worked in the international pharmaceutical industry for nearly thirty years before deciding she wanted a complete change of direction.
+She gave up the day job, began studying the craft of creative writing, and now writes fiction and creative non-fiction more or less full-time.

 Elizabeth Ducie was born and brought up in Birmingham.
 As a teenager, she won a holiday to France, Spain and Portugal for writing essays and poetry in a newspaper competition.
 Despite this promising start in the literary world, she took scientific qualifications and spent more than thirty years as a manufacturing consultant, technical writer and small business owner, publishing a number of pharmaceutical text books and editing a technical journal along the way.
 She returned to creative writing in 2006 and since then, she has written short stories and poetry for competitions — and has had a few wins, several honourable mentions and some short-listing.
 She is also published in several anthologies.

 Having left Birmingham to study in London, Elizabeth lived for more than twenty years in Wilmington, Kent.
 In 2007, she moved to the South West of England, where she lives with her husband, Michael, in a converted granary sited picturesquely on the banks of, and occasionally within the path of, a small stream.
-In 2012, she closed down her technical consultancy in order to concentrate full-time on her writing.
+In 2012, she closed her technical consultancy in order to concentrate full-time on her writing.
 In 2013 she graduated from Exeter University with an MA in Creative Writing

-When she is not writing, Elizabeth is a keen reader and singer (she is a member of a number of local choirs).
+When she is not writing, Elizabeth is a keen reader and singer (she has been a member of a number of local choirs).
 She also enjoys live theatre of any kind and shares with her husband a love of fine dining; she is a real sucker for the kind of country house hotel where you can kick off your shoes and curl up with a book in front of a log fire.
 She would like you to believe she is also a keen walker, enjoying the beauties of Dartmoor and the South Devon coastline—but, as a writer, she’s good at making things up.

 For more than thirty years, Elizabeth was a scientist in the international pharmaceutical industry working with factories and governments in more than fifty countries around the world, helping them to improve the quality and safety of the drugs on sale in those countries.
 She has made more than one hundred visits to the Former Soviet Union countries and has visited more places in Russia than many Russians.
 She has worked with hundreds of people, has made some wonderful friends and treasures many happy memories.
 In the late 1990s she also started writing articles and textbooks; she was editor of a technical journal for a number of years.
 In 2022, the second edition of Quality, her textbook for pharmaceutical manufacturing will be published.

 When I was at primary school, I was one of the fastest runners and used to take part in local and regional sporting events.
 I was a sprinter and a hurdler, and I always ran in my bare feet, long before Zola Budd made it fashionable.